10 Must-Haves for Your Interior Design Website

 - 5 min read

-Your interior design website is more than just a digital business card—it’s your online showroom, sales assistant, receptionist, and sometimes therapist (especially when you're tweaking layouts at midnight).
+Your interior design website is more than just a digital business card—it’s your online showroom, sales assistant, receptionist, and sometimes therapist.
+This is especially true when you're tweaking layouts at midnight.
 Whether you're just launching your design business or you’ve been in the game for years, a polished, strategic website can mean the difference between a passive inquiry and a booked-out calendar.

-To help you build a site that not only looks beautiful but works hard for your brand, we’re breaking down the 10 must-haves every interior designer’s website needs.
+This guide will help you build a site that not only looks beautiful but works hard for your brand.
+We’re breaking down the 10 must-haves every interior designer’s website needs.
 From design details to back-end essentials, this is your guide to building a website that converts browsers into dream clients.

 1. A Clear, Compelling Home Page